krinj/py-hanabi/REPORT.md

 ##### Solo Matrix Agent plays with Basic Agents, with hint boosting:

+In most cases, this agent actually performs worse.
+As expected, a tactic like 'hint boosting' only works if the agents can make assumptions about the other agents that it plays with.

 | Number of Players | Score Average |
 | ----------------- | ------------- |